lottarueter/threshold-dm-test/README.md

-# threshold-dm-test
+e# threshold-dm-test

 **Code for the project “Comparing Forecast Performance on Large Panel Data with Unknown Clustering Structure”**

-This repository contains the R code developed for a research project that compares forecast performance in large panel datasets where the clustering structure is unknown.
+This repository contains the R code developed for the empirical analysis of a project that compares forecast performance in large panel datasets where the clustering structure is unknown.
 It includes data preparation, model fitting, statistical testing and visualisation scripts.

 ---